masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 Beside that cutscenes animations are hardcoded to 30 FPS and nobody figured out if it's even possible to render them above 30 FPS with correct speed.<br>
 That's why it's necessary to get an offset to determine if we are in cutscene or not to automatically lock to 30 FPS if cutscene is detected.<br>
-Thanks to `theboy181` for finding the most reliable offset to figure out when cutscene is played.
+Thanks to `Hazerou` for figuring out the most reliable offset for detecting cutscenes.

 Game is also using double buffer.
 To disable it, turn off `Sync Wait` in FPSLocker.
 Expect some small graphical glitches.